What Is Chutney Music?

 When the British took Indo-Caribbean people to work as servants in sugar cane fields, they brought their musical styles with them.
 In temples and fields, chutney music with religious lyrics could be heard.
 Suriname, a small South American country, released the first recorded version of chutney music in 1958.
 The religious songs on Randeo Chitoes’ album quickly became popular throughout the Caribbean.

-It wasn’t until 1968 that the first album a woman was released in this genre.
+It wasn’t until 1968 that the first album by a woman was released in this genre.
 Traditional wedding songs from the Eastern Caribbean region were included.
 Many East Indians were introduced to chutney music through this recording, which served as a reminder of their heritage.

-The lyrics and musical styles of chutney competitions are influenced African, Indian, and Western cultures.
+The lyrics and musical styles of chutney competitions are influenced by African, Indian, and Western cultures.
 Several categories, including chutney-soca and groovy soca, are judged at these competitions.
 The clarity of the lyrics and the way the voice blends with the harmonic instruments are judged in annual competitions.

 Some competitions require original Guyanese songs.
 If the lyrics are in Hindi, they will be described in English, but they must not be offensive or defamatory.
-The rhythm and poetry of the lyrics, as well as the overall showmanship of the performers, are considered the judges.
+The rhythm and poetry of the lyrics, as well as the overall showmanship of the performers, are considered by the judges.
 The use of clothing that aids in the telling of the story is encouraged.
 These musical competitions attract both men and women.